-Widow Anna Katharina Zimmer and her sons (Johann Adam, age 18; Konrad, age 16) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Widow Anna Katharina Zimmer and her sons (Johann Adam, age 18; Konrad, age 16) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.

 Anna Katharina remarried to Konrad Felsinger and settled in the Volga German colony of Krasnoyar on 20 July 1767 and is recorded there on the 1767 census in Household No. 109 along with her sons.

 Adam Zimmer is recorded on the 1798 census of Krasnoyar in Household No. Ks107 along with a note that he is working in Katharinenstadt.

 Adam Zimmer is recorded on the 1811 census of Krasnoyar in Household No. 103 along with a note that he relocated to the colony of Hummel in 1806.